AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 - Personal Edition
 - Group Edition
+- Professional Edition
-- Professional Edition<br />*Note: You can also purchase API access for a Professional Edition.*
+*Note: You can also purchase API access for a Professional Edition.*

 ### Web to Case
 When using the Web-to-Lead Add-on, you can choose to have form entries sent to Salesforce as Cases (like when using the Web-to-Case form) instead of as Leads.

-If you have questions, comments, or issues with this plugin, <strong>please leave your feedback on the <a href="https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues?state=open">Plugin Support Forum</a></strong>.
+If you have questions, comments, or issues with this plugin, __please leave your feedback on the [Plugin Support Forum](https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues?state=open)__.

+### Want to help translate?

+The plugin fully supports multiple languages!
+[Please help translate the plugin!](https://www.transifex.com/projects/p/gravity-forms-salesforce-add-on/)

 == Screenshots ==